 We know that excessive screen use before bed interferes with our ability to go to sleep and that’s without the stress of exposure to bad news on TV or the pressures of work and school.

-There's no denying that technology has revolutionised almost every aspect of our daily lives.
+There’s no denying that technology has revolutionised almost every aspect of our daily lives.
 Our kitchens are groaning with gadgets to make food production quicker.
-We have fridge / freezers you could hide an ox in.
+We have fridge/freezers you could hide an ox in.
 Our cars are now basically mobile computers which move fast.
-We read books on screen.
+We read books on a screen.
 Films and TV are always available on our phones.